-- A clear statement of the issue, topic or question to be addressed - A thorough and comprehensive review of the relevant background literature - A model to formalize your theoretical perspective and relate it both to previous work and empirical evidence - A relevant and useful set of data to test your model
+- A clear statement of the issue, topic or question to be addressed - A thorough and comprehensive review of the relevant background literature - A model to formalize your theoretical perspective and relate it both to previous work and empirical evidence

+- A relevant and useful set of data to test your model

-Working in Pairs
+Working in Groups

-Both members of a team will receive the identical scores for all graded elements of this course, with the exception of the midterm exam.
-Yes, that's 90% of the available points, so choose your partner wisely.
+All members of a team will receive the identical scores for all graded elements of this course, with the exception of the midterm exam.
+Yes, that's 80% of the available points, so choose your partners wisely.

 At any point before Spring Break, any member of the team may choose to dissolve the team and continue to work independently.
-This means that I will NOT mediate for you if you feel that your partner is not pulling his/her own weight, and you will bear the onus/responsibility for either motivating your team partner or dissolving the team.
-After March 19, if you are still part of a team, you must continue with that team until the end of the project.
+This means that I will NOT mediate for you if you feel that your partners are not pulling their own weight, and you will bear the onus/responsibility for either motivating your team or dissolving the team.
+After March 18, if you are still part of a team, you must continue with that team until the end of the project.

 Members of dissolved teams may independently continue to work on the same topic, each utilizing whatever work had been done by the team up to the point of dissolution.
 Alternatively, a member of a dissolved team may choose a different topic altogether, so long as a new Project Proposal is submitted within one week of the dissolution of the team.
-In these cases, note that the 20% allocated to the Project Status Update will be added to the Final Senior Project.
+In these cases, note that the 10% allocated to the Project Status Update will be added to the Final Project.